Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 * On About me page you can find two navigation bars, first one is the menu I've presented before, the other one is the footer containing two buttons, drawing the attention to my LinkedIn profile and GitHub repositories.
 These two navigation items appear on three of the four pages (I thought that having a footer on my Homepage makes the general aspect too cluttered.
 On this page, I have a small introduction about myself, and a timeline with my imaginary and real work history.
 The basic structure of the timeline was written by Andrew R McHugh, you can find the source code [here](https://codepen.io/armthethinker/pen/nEtke).
 It was significantly modified.
 * My portfolio page is a showcase of my recent work (also fiction).
 Under the card, you can see the name of the project, and for more information, you can click on the navigation button located beneath each of the cards.
+    * If you click on the pictures, it leads you to the same page as "More information".
 * On the Get in touch page, you can contact me using a form.
 After typing your name and email address, you can choose the best option for scheduling the project, and you can also tell me about your ideas.
 Your name and your valid email address are required.